-11.3 Safety Manager Process
+11.5 Safety Managers

-Safety Managers are volunteers in this role will work with teams to ensure they understand, comply with, and practice the fundamentals of safety to ensure the safety of all FIRST event participants.
+FIRST Robotics Competition Safety Managers are volunteers who work with teams to ensure they understand, comply with, and practice the fundamentals of safety to ensure the safety of all FIRST event participants.
 Throughout the event, the safety practices of teams will be observed in the pit, practice field, queue line, and playing field.
 This includes observing the transporting of robots between the pit and playing fields.
 The culture of safety at the event and that demonstrated by individual teams will be assessed.

-The program uses coaching, positive reinforcement, and public recognition to meet its objectives.

-- 1. Positive verbal feedback for safe behavior and conditions. - 2.
-Identification of unsafe behavior and coaching to correct unsafe behavior.

-Teams should not hesitate to talk with the Safety Manager(s) and ask questions.
+- The program uses coaching, positive reinforcement, and public recognition to meet its objectives. - Positive verbal feedback for safe behavior and conditions. - Identification of unsafe behavior and coaching to correct unsafe behavior. - Teams should not hesitate to talk with the Safety Manager(s) and ask questions.

-12 Appendix E: Safety Guidance for FIRST Robotics Competition and FIRST Tech Challenge Teams for COVID-19
+12 Appendix E: COVID-19 Safety Guidance for FIRST Teams